larrykluger/Register-Plus-Redux/readme.txt

 October 12, 2010 by radiok

 * Started adding jQuery to summarize when and what messages are going out
+* Rewrote jQuery on Settings Page
+* Added id tags to every field on Registration Page for better CSS user
 * Added code to move custom fields around, as requested by pantone204 for Pie Register <http://wordpress.org/support/topic/plugin-pie-register-adding-new-fields-different-order>
 * Fixed bug in User Profile with invitation_code but no custom fields, as reported by ak <http://radiok.info/blog/administration-redux/>